mavas/mavas/writings/Portfolio.md

 It takes like a full 24 hours to compile TensorFlow.
 Sometimes the computer would freeze after 12 hours and you have to start it again, making sure that that doesn’t happen again the next time.
 I figured out the specific flags needed, and found 3 possible places to place them: `./configure` inputs, the `bazel` command line, and a `.tf_bazelrc` resource file.
 One thing that puts your mind at ease is that the time it takes to compile TensorFlow is nothing compared to the training time you’ll be doing anyway (lol).
 In other words, how long it takes to compile TensorFlow pales in comparison to how long it will take for TensorFlow to train on your data anyway, after you’re done compiling TensorFlow.

-- I got to understand the TensorFlow developer Docker image.
+- I got to understand [the TensorFlow developer Docker image](https://www.tensorflow.org/install/source#docker_linux_builds).
 Pretty nifty, and I can easily see how it can be industrialized in a cloud environment to of course build almost any combination of Python version and TensorFlow version, with or without AVX (or whatever compile-time option concerns you at the time).
-Too much work though – just get the wheel and get out.
+Too much work though and not necessary, ever since I learned/remembered that you just need a pre-compiled and compatible Python wheel file somewhere, and plenty of them are on GitHub from contributors working on the same thing I was tasked with – just get the wheel and get out.

 - I eventually remembered that you can find already-compiled wheels on GitHub, and I did